runlikeforrestgump/emacs/README.md

 By default, Calc uses Reverse Polish Notation (RPN) (also known as postfix notation), where you enter operands first, and then the operator (1 2 +).
 The central component of an RPN calculator is the stack.
 Each time you enter a number, it gets pushed onto the top of the stack.
 When you enter an operator, the appropriate number of operands are popped from the top of the stack, the operator is applied to them, and finally the result of the operation is pushed onto the top of the stack.

 Infix notation (also known as algebraic notation) is probably the notation you're most used to.
 It's where an operator is surrounded by its operands (1 + 2).
 Calc lets you use infix notation if you're not comfortable using RPN.
+To enter a formula using infix notation, press <code>'</code> (apostrophe) followed by the formula.
+You can also enter Algebraic mode by typing <code>m a</code>, so that you don't have to keep prefixing all your formulas with an apostrophe; however, if your formula begins with a function name, then you still need to prefix the formula with an apostrophe, even when you're in Algebraic mode.

 Polish notation (also known as prefix notation) may be familiar to you if you've programmed in a language such as Lisp.
 It's where an operator comes before its operands (+ 1 2).

 Calc's standard interface shows two windows side-by-side.
 The one on the left is the stack window; the one on the right is the trail window.
 The stack window shows you the contents of the calculator's stack.
 The stack is actually shown with the top of the stack at the bottom of the window and the bottom of the stack at the top of the window.
 Each line is preceded by a number (a stack level number), which indicates that line's position in the stack (1: is the top, 2: is the second from the top, and so on).
 Some commands can be told what stack levels to work with.
 The trail window shows you the history of all the operands and operators you've entered.
 A number that isn't preceded by anything indicates an operand.
 A number that is preceded by an operator indicates the result of applying that operator to the previous operands.
-When the operator is followed by <code>&gt;</code>, it indicates the most recent result.
+When the operator is followed by <code>&gt;</code> (the trail pointer), it indicates the most recent result.
 Since the stack and trail are Emacs buffers, you can scroll them and such like you normally would an ordinary buffer.

 Calc has a few different modes.
 You can run it in standard mode (<code>M-x calc</code>), which shows two side-by-side windows; <code>M-x full-calc</code> shows standard mode in a full screen; <code>M-x calc-keypad</code> provides a keypad for mouse input (like a typical GUI calculator); <code>M-x full-calc-keypad</code> shows the keypad in a full screen; and <code>M-x quick-calc</code> uses the minibuffer to prompt for a formula, which should be entered in algebraic notation, and displays the result in the echo area; <code>M-x calc-embedded</code> enables Calc to be used directly inside a typical Emacs buffer; <code>M-x calc-grab-rectangle</code> can be used for grabbing a rectangle from a buffer and pushing it onto Calc's stack; <code>M-x calc-grab-region</code> can be used for grabbing a region from a buffer and pushing it onto Calc's stack.

 If you just want to use Calc, but not Emacs, then you could do something like <code>emacs -f full-calc</code> or <code>emacs -f full-calc-keypad</code> to launch Emacs.

+All Calc commands begin with the word "calc-".
+Since it's tedious to have to type "M-x calc-" for every command, Calc provides an 'x' key, which is shorthand for "M-x calc-"; for example, instead of typing <code>M-x calc-hypot</code>, you can simply type <code>x hypot</code>.

+To enter negative numbers into Calc, use an underscore as the negative sign, or enter the number as a positive, and then press <code>n</code> to negate the number.

+To enter fractions into Calc, use a colon (<code>:</code>), since the forward slash and backslash are both reserved for division; for example, to enter two thirds (2/3), write <code>2:3</code>.

+To enter a percentage into Calc, type <code>M-%</code> after the number; for example, to enter 50%, write <code>50 M-%</code>.

+To enter a vector (a list of numbers) into Calc, press <code>[</code>, and then for each number you want to include in the vector, type the number followed by either <code>&lt;RET&gt;</code> or <code>,</code> (a comma).
+When you're done, press <code>]</code> to complete the vector.
+If you used <code>&lt;RET&gt;</code> instead of a comma, then the commas will be added for you when you press <code>]</code>.
+You can also enter vectors in algebraic mode using the same square bracket notation with comma delimited items.

+To enter units into Calc, you need to use algebraic mode.
+To see a list of units, type <code>u v</code>.
+To enter composite units (a value that consists of more than one unit, such as 1 hr 30 min), use algebraic mode and use a plus between sets of units; for example, to enter 1 hr 30 min, you would type <code>' 1 hr + 30 min</code>.
+If you want to enter one unit per another unit, use the division (<code>/</code>) operator; for example to enter 20 metres per second, type <code>' 20 m / s</code>.
+If you want to also use composite units in that case, either use parentheses (<code>' (3 km + 200 m) / hr</code>) or enter each part separately with a plus (<code>+</code>) in between: <code>' 3 km / hr + 200 m / hr</code>.

+To enter times into Calc, type <code>@</code> or <code>h</code> after the hours; type <code>'</code> or <code>m</code> after the minutes; and type <code>"</code> or <code>s</code> after the seconds.

+To enter dates and times into Calc, you need to use algebraic mode and enter the date and/or time surrounded by <code>&lt;</code> and <code>&gt;</code>.
+To enter a date: <code>&lt;YYYY-MM-DD&gt;</code> (for example, <code>&lt;1932-09-25</code> for 25 September 1932).
+To enter a time: <code>HH:mm:SS</code> (for example, <code>&lt;17:30:05&gt;</code>).
+To change the date format to something sensible: <code>d d YYYY-MM-DD HH:mm:SS</code>; for a list of date formatting codes, go to the "Date Formatting Codes" section in the Calc manual.

+You can use the <code>+</code> and <code>-</code> operators with dates and times.
+For dates, if you push a simple number onto the stack and then invoke <code>+</code> or <code>-</code>, then that many days will be added or subtracted from the date.
+For times, if you push a simple number onto the stack and then invoke <code>+</code> or <code>-</code>, then that many hours will be added or subtracted.
+In both cases, you can also use floats; for example, 1.5 means one and a half days (36 hours) or one and a half hours (90 minutes).
+You can also enter another date or time and then do arithmetic based on the two dates on the top of the stack.
+To add a month to a date, you can use <code>t I</code> and to subtract a month use <code>M-- t I</code> or <code>C-u - t I</code>.
+To add a second, use <code>f ]</code>.
+To subtract a second, use <code>f [</code>.
+Note that Emacs's calendar (<code>M-x calendar</code>) is also capable of doing date arithmetic; it can tell you how many days there are between two dates (move to a date, set mark, move to another date, type <code>M-=</code>); you can move forward or backward from a selected date (and you can use prefix arguments to move in larger jumps); etc. In other words, you don't need to rely on Calc in order to do some basic date arithmetic.

+A variable name should consist of one or more letters or digits, beginning with a letter.
+Any variables in an algebraic formula for which you have not stored values are left alone, even when you evaluate the formula.

 <dl>
   <dt><dfn>
-  C-x * i</dfn></dt>
+  C-x * i<br>
+  x info<br>
+  M-x calc-info</dfn></dt>
   <dd>Go to the Calc manual.</dd>

   <dt><dfn>
-  C-x * t</dfn></dt>
+  C-x * t<br>
+  x tutorial<br>
+  M-x calc-tutorial</dfn></dt>
   <dd>Go to the Calc tutorial.</dd>

   <dt><dfn>
-  C-x * s</dfn></dt>
+  C-x * s<br>
+  x info-summary<br>
+  M-x calc-info-summary</dfn></dt>
   <dd>Go to the Calc summary, which lists all the Calc commands that are bound to keys.</dd>

   <dt><dfn>